 File size

-- The maximum file size for any type of data source is 10 MB.
+- The maximum file size for any type of source data is 10 MB.
 If your file exceeds this limit, try the following: Separate the data into more than one file.
 Remove all external references (like VLOOKUPs).
 Remove hidden rows and columns.

 After uploading your spreadsheet